Kaggle/jupyterlab/README.md

 ```

 You can modify the Typescript files while docker is running and rebuild
 the extension to see the changes in JupyterLab.
-Requires refresh of browser
+Requires a refresh of
-after the extension has been rebuild
+your browser after the extension has been rebuild.

 ```bash
 # Rebuild Typescript source after making changes